sleddog/methods-spring-2020/services/mad-lads/README.md

 # Endpoint

+There is one endpoint in this API, which is animalType.
+Specifying an animal type returns a random fact about that animal.

+Failure to input an animal, or putting in an unknown animal causes the random fact to instead be a human based insult.

 # Language and Framework

 The language and framework we will be using is Python using Flask for the web app